Nick Schultz (Blue Heelers): Storylines

-Season 4

 In one of the most notable episodes of the season, Nick tries to save two young girls from drowning in a flood, with Adam Cooper's help.
 He instructs Adam to go and radio in to get help but when Adam ran back to the car, the road it was on had been washed away, with another young girl inside.
 While Adam tries to get to the girl in the car, Nick thinks Adam has abandoned him.

 Later in the season, Nick and the other Heelers are suspicious of Adam's new wife, Stacey, and treat her with some distrust, though Nick later offers Stacey comfort after Adam is shot.
 It is later discovered that Adam's shooting was part of a plan by Stacey to claim life insurance and move away with the real father of the child she had previously miscarried.

-Season 5

 Early in 1998, a review team arrives in Mt Thomas to evaluate the police station and the Heelers try desperately to appear busy to prevent the station from being downgraded.
 Nick however, has been saddled with local reporter Tony Timms and his attempts to bore the journalist almost cause the Heelers plans to backfire and Nick concocts a missing person to make up for it.

 When the station is upgraded, Nick has hopes of being promoted to Sergeant but to his dismay Inspector Falcon-Price chooses to appoint P.J. as Acting Sergeant instead.
 After P.J. found himself incapable of staying out of CI affairs and self-demoted himself, Nick was named Acting Sergeant in his place.

 In this season, Nick begins a relationship with Zoe.
 He proposes to her early in the season but things are complicated when they become suspects in the murder of Zoe's ex-boyfriend.
 As the season continues, he becomes frustrated that Tom isn't letting him do his job as sergeant and even considers a transfer.
 He follows PJ's advice, however, and reconsiders the transfer.
 Late in the year he proposes to Zoe again, this time successfully.
 The two are married in a Mt Thomas park and the couple leave after the wedding for Melbourne, where Nick has been posted to the police station at Footscray.

-Season 11

 After six years in Melbourne, Nick returns to Mt Thomas as a Detective Sergeant working with the Homicide Squad to investigate the deadly explosion at Mt Thomas Police Station.
 While he is in town, Nick is also called in to investigate several suspicious deaths which appear to be related.
 After the investigations are completed, Nick returns to Melbourne.

-Season 12

 Nick returns to Mt Thomas once again to investigate a suspicious death where the chief suspect is none other than his former boss, Tom Croydon.
 After Tom is cleared, Nick leaves Mt Thomas for the last time and returns to Melbourne.